veetrik/tplink-handler/readme.md

 I was using the tp-link smart switches with the hs100-api without problems until I added a tplink smart bulb.
 It looks like the packets are not the sams as for the smart switch.
 So I decided to write my own program interface to handle this in nodejs.
 It can be use to switch a tp-link smart plug (HS100) or smart bulb (LB100) on and off.
+I also added the ability to set the hue on color smart bulb (LB130).

 In order to use it you must download and install nodeJS (https://nodejs.org/en/download/).
 Once install you can execute this program on the command line by entering:

-	node tplink-handler {switches} [ip-address]=state {-B}
+	node tplink-handler {switches} [ip-address] [command]
 		where:
-			ip-addess is the local network address of the smart plug or bulb state is 0 to turn the switch off state is 1 to turn the switch on state is ? to query the state of the switch
+			ip-addess is the local network address of the smart plug or bulb command is 0 or off, to turn the switch off command is 1 or on, to turn the switch on command is ? or query, to query the state of the switch command is the hue value if the -H switch is set

 		switches:
 			-B indicates that the switch is a smart bulb
+			-H set hue on smartplug (also turns bulb on)
 			-J return JSON string
 			-T=n set time-out to n on mili-seconds, default is 500